cybor97/Card2020/Plot.md

 2. Phase 2
 2.1.
 Christmas music(trap or synth) plays, new scene appears, fallen snow grown with Perlin noice with 3 dimensions(x,y,time), pregenerated snowflakes with fractal || simple graph, polygon-shaped stars, christmas tree
 2.2.
 Santa on carete appears, leaving cloud of snow(particle system) that fades in far 2.3.
-Santa stops next to christmas tree, hits the floor with ther staff, making sparks(glowing) and snow(both particle systems) fly in sides, fading in far
+Santa stops next to christmas tree, hits the floor with their staff, making sparks(glowing) and snow(both particle systems) fly in different directions, fading in far

 3. Phase 3
 2.1.
 Mini-game.
 Appears and fades text "catch your present".